 Introduction to Assistive Technology

-The California State University, Northridge Center on Disabilities is hosting a new webinar training.
-This training will be an introduction to what assistive technology is for those newcomers to the field or those that are looking for a general foundation of the field of assistive technology.
+This webinar is an introduction to what assistive technology is for those newcomers to the field or those that are looking for a general foundation of the field of assistive technology.

 Participants will gain an understanding of the AT used for a variety of tasks and disabilities, the importance of assessment and strategies on how to connect the right technology to the person to accomplish a specific task.
 Participants will also learn about the different types of AT for different populations, and review the many AT resources and information on more learning opportunities.
 Topic areas include wheelchairs and switches, AAC (Augmentative & Alternative Communication), screen readers, text-to-speech and speech-to-text, captioning and video relay, and mobile and tablet technologies.